kequel/JumpingFrog_C/README.md

 ## Game Components

-**Player-Controlled Frog**
 ![Frog](img/frog.png)

-Moves vertically or horizontally with the W-A-S-D keys.
+**Player-Controlled Frog** - Moves vertically or horizontally with the W-A-S-D keys.
 The frog can also call for friendly taxis using the T key, although the taxi must be in front of him.
 Frog has 3 lives and 200s for each level.

-**Static barriers that limit movement.**
 ![Static](img/static.png)

-Limit movment of frog and cars.
+**Static barriers that limit movement.** - Limit movment of frog and cars.

-**Stork**
 ![Stork](img/stork.png)

-Hunts the frog with dynamic movement.
+**Stork**  - Hunts the frog with dynamic movement.
 Kills frog instantly.

-**Cars**
+**Cars:**

+Cars can have diffrent speeds, accelerations, colors and properties.
+They always stay on the same line.

 ![RedCar](img/red.png)

-Wrapping, agressive (won't help the frog) car - disappears when reaching the border and apears on the other side.
+RED CAR - Wrapping, agressive (won't help the frog) car - disappears when reaching the border and apears on the other side.

 ![PurpleCar](img/purple.png)

-Bouncing, agressive car - bounces when reaching the border.
+PURPLE CAR - Bouncing, agressive car - bounces when reaching the border.

 ![YellowCar](img/yellow.png)

-Wrapping, friendly, taxi car, can take frog to diffrent place, although can also kill.
+YELLOW CAR - Wrapping, friendly, taxi car, can take frog to diffrent place, although can also kill.

 ![BlueCar](img/blue.png)

-Bouncing, friendly, stopping car - stops when sees the frog, although can kill it if frog marches into it.
+BLUE CAR - Bouncing, friendly, stopping car - stops when sees the frog, although can kill it if frog marches into it.

 ![RainbowCar](img/rainbow.png)

-Random Car - has random speed, acceleration and type, can even not appear at all.
+RANDOM CAR - has random speed, acceleration and type, can even not appear at all.

 ## Controls